pynucastro/pynucastro/_sources/index.rst

 `https://github.com/pynucastro/pynucastro <https://github.com/pynucastro/pynucastro>`_

-pynucastro is a set of python interfaces to nuclear reaction rate databases (including the JINA reaclib nuclear reaction rate database).
+pynucastro is a python library for nuclear astrophysics.
+It provides access to nuclear data and reaction rates, and tools for building and interactively exploring nuclear reaction networks.
-It is meant for both interactive exploration of rates (through Jupyter notebooks) and to create reaction networks for use in simulation codes.

 .. toctree::
    :maxdepth: 1